dataprogpy/dataprogpy.github.io/docs/adv-data-types/text-analysis/sentiment-analysis.md

   * **Polarity:** A score from -1.0 (most negative) to +1.0 (most positive).
   * **Subjectivity:** A score from 0.0 (very objective) to 1.0 (very subjective).

-> **[TIP] The Power and Peril of Abstraction**
+!!! tip  "**The Power and Peril of Abstraction**"

->
-> TextBlob is a fantastic example of a high-level API.
+    TextBlob is a fantastic example of a high-level API.
 It's incredibly fast and easy to use.
 However, it's a "black box"—it hides the pre-processing steps and uses a general-purpose sentiment lexicon that may not be optimized for your specific domain.
 It's perfect for quick, general-purpose analysis but offers little control.

 ### Approach 2: The Transparent Rule-Based Method (VADER)

-A second approach is to use another rule-based tool, but one that is more transparent and specialized. **VADER** (Valence Aware Dictionary and sEntiment Reasoner) is a sentiment analysis tool included with `NLTK`.
+A second approach is to use another lexicon and rule-based tool, but one that is more transparent and specialized. **VADER** (Valence Aware Dictionary and sEntiment Reasoner) is a sentiment analysis tool included with `NLTK`.
 It is specifically tuned for social media text, making it excellent at understanding slang, emojis, and the emphatic use of punctuation and capitalization.

 VADER analyzes text against its lexicon of words and rules and returns a dictionary of four scores.